 26/11/2009 Briefing held with the Joint Regional Planning Panel in drainage, parking, driveways and geotechnical issues raised by Council's Subdivision Control Section including the submission of a study on the impact of the adjacent electricity station upon the amenity of future occupants as raised by JRPP during the briefing held on 26/11/09.

 Parramatta.

-02/12/2009 Letter to applicant requesting additional information relating to

-03/03/2010 Letter sent to the applicant requesting the withdrawal of the subject Development Application due to uncertainty of the draft

-LEP gazettal and determination timeframe raised by JRPP.
+02/12/2009 Letter to applicant requesting additional information relating to subject Development Application due to uncertainty of the draft LEP gazettal and determination timeframe raised by JRPP.